sbennell/SetupProxmox/README.md

 # pve-patch

 Removes subscription dialogs, replaces enterprise repository with non-subscription repository and replaces branding.
-Tested on PVE 66.1-8.
+Tested on PVE 6.2-4

-## Note

 Use at your own risk!
 Read the script before you run it.